 Finally, the email needs to arrive at the right place immediately.
 These are the top-priority emails to send, since without them your users are just going to be sitting around, refreshing their inbox, waiting to gain access to the service that they’re entitled to use.
 Even a few minutes can seem like an eternity when all you see is an empty inbox.

-The Top Four Great Password Reset Emails
+4 Great Password Reset Emails

 Abstractly knowing how to create a password reset email is one thing, but it’s another thing entirely to do it correctly right off the bat.
 That’s why we want to give you a leg up and provide some inspiration for your own password reset emails.
 The four that we’ve included below all focus on different pieces of the password reset puzzle.
 Some are focused on the security of the passwords and accounts, while others are focused on the brand, and still another is all about making people feel better when going through the unexpected and unpleasant distraction of having to reset an email.

-Example #1: The Branding of Jet
+1. The Branding of Jet

 Our first example comes to us from the ecommerce company Jet, with the screenshot courtesy of Really Good Emails.
 We’ve chosen to feature this email for a few different reasons, but first among them is the branding.